-Cleaning AFFF-impacted Fire Suppression Systems: Triple Water Rinse Versus PerfluorAd
+Cleaning AFFF-impacted Fire Suppression Systems: Comparing Triple Water Rinse Versus TRS Group Method

 Estimated reading time: 3 minutes

-Aqueous film forming foam (AFFF) formulations, used for rapidly extinguishing fuel and oil fires, contain up to 6% per- and polyfluoroalkyl substances (PFAS).
-As state and federal agencies are limiting the allowable PFAS concentrations in the environment, the firefighting community is about to undergo the massive process of AFFF removal from firefighting systems (mobile and fixed) and replacing them with fluorine free foams (FFF).
-This effort will not only include draining AFFF from these systems but will also involve cleaning their wetted surfaces.
+TRS Group (TRS), a Parsons company, performs cleanouts of mobile and fixed fire suppression systems that have used aqueous film-forming foam (AFFF) to extinguish fuel and oil fires.
+AFFF can contain up to 6% per- and polyfluoroalkyl substances (PFAS).
+Because state and federal agencies are limiting the allowable PFAS concentrations in the environment to extraordinarily low levels, the firefighting community is replacing AFFF with fluorine-free foams (F3), which requires not only draining the AFFF from fire suppression systems, but also cleaning the wetted surfaces.

 Unfortunately, PFAS form coatings that are resistant to removal and do not dissolve readily in water.
-Multiple studies have shown that simple rinsing with water leaves large quantities of PFAS behind (Lang et al. 2022).
+Studies have shown that rinsing with water leaves large quantities of PFAS behind (Lang et al. 2022).

-The steps of AFFF removal and cleanout follow:
+The generic steps of AFFF removal and cleanout follow:

 - Removal of AFFF concentrate

-- Physical rinsing of foam tanks, pipes, and venturies
+- Physical rinsing of foam tanks, pipes, pumps, etc.

 - Rinsing of the wetted surfaces using a suitable liquid